ghmartin77/B-ROBOT_EVO2_ESP32/README.md

 # Building firmware

 Support for both AduinoIDE as well as PlatformIO.
-When Uploading code via platformIO remeber to adjust the upload port to match your setup in the platform.ini
+When Uploading code via platformIO remeber to adjust the upload port to match your setup in the platform.ini.